Pain caused by cold (freezing).

 and required medical attention.

-A condition of cryanesthesia may also involve the intentional application of cold; such as, with liquid nitrogen, to produce anesthesia for a short term operation; that is, as with the lancing of a boil, removal of a nevus (a mole or birthmark), cosmetic "sandpapering" of the skin, etc.
+A condition of cryanesthesia may also involve the intentional application of cold, such as with liquid nitrogen, to produce anesthesia for a short term operation, as with the lancing of a boil, removal of a nevus (a mole or birthmark), cosmetic "sandpapering" of the skin, etc.

 Having cold feet.

 cryesthesia, cryaesthesia (s) (noun)

 ; cryesthesias; cryaesthesias (pl)

 A sensation or an abnormal pathological sensitivity to cold: Rodney had a such a severe cryesthesia that he always stayed home as much as possible with the heaters turned up during the winter.

 A procedure in which extreme cold is applied to a tumor using a cryoprobe, a hollow needle-like device filled with argon gas.